nanoexpress/docs/routes/route.md

 ---
-description: This feature available only for PRO and PRO Slim versions
+description: This feature is available only for PRO and PRO Slim versions
 ---

 # Route

 {% hint style="warning" %}
-This feature available only for PRO and PRO Slim versions
+This feature is available only for PRO and PRO Slim versions
 {% endhint %}

 {% hint style="danger" %}
-Don't forget return **HttpResponse** from route
+Don't forget to return to **HttpResponse** from the route
 {% endhint %}

 {% hint style="info" %}